Causal clustering: design of cluster experiments under network interference: Bias, Variance and MSE of a given clustering

-Theorem \ref{thm:thumb} provides a rule of thumb for choosing a cluster design with given clusters $\mathcal{C}_{\mathrm{C}, n}$ over a Bernoulli design $\mathcal{C}_{\mathrm{B},n}$.
+See Appendix \ref{app:thumb} for the proof.
+Theorem \ref{thm:thumb} provides an explicit rule for choosing a cluster design with given clusters $\mathcal{C}_{ n}$ over a Bernoulli design $\mathcal{C}_{\mathrm{B},n}$, using the approximate objective $\mathcal{B}_n^*(\mathcal{C}_n, \lambda)$.
 The right-hand side depends on three \textit{observables}: (i) $\underline{\gamma}$, (ii) the expected bias of the clustering method (as a function of $\mathbf{A}$), and (iii) the number of clusters $K_n$.
-The left-hand side equals For $\lambda = 1$, known $\bar{\psi}$, the rule of thumb provides the smallest spillover effects that would guarantee that the cluster design dominates the Bernoulli design.
+The left-hand side depends on $\bar{\phi}_n^2/\bar{\psi}$.
+For $\lambda = 1$, known $\bar{\psi}$, the rule of thumb provides the smallest spillover effects that would guarantee that the cluster design dominates the Bernoulli design.
+The figure on the right-hand side of Table \ref{fig:min_size} illustrates the exact threshold for the spillovers that justifies a cluster experiment.
+In our empirical application in Section \ref{sec:empirics} using data from the universe of users at Facebook we find $\bar{\phi}_n \ge 0.003$ motivates a cluster experiment for binary outcomes.

-The last column in Table \ref{tab:methods1} collects the implications of the rule of thumb, assuming (i) equally sized clusters, (ii) the bias of the clustering is at most $50\%$ as a conservative upper bound, and (iii) outcomes are bounded between zero and one (in which case $\bar{\psi} \le 4$).
-In this setting, researchers should run a cluster experiment when $\bar{\phi}_n\sqrt{K_n}$ is larger than 2.3 when $\bar{\psi} = 4$.
-Figure \ref{fig:enter-label} illustrates the rule of thumb as a function of the bias and clusters.